-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
-Please review it carefully.
+This notice describes how medical information about you may be used and disclosed.

 USES AND DISCLOSURES OF YOUR PERSONAL HEALTH INFORMATION

 Except as outlined below, we will not use or disclose your personal health information for any purpose unless you have signed a form authorizing the use or disclosure.
 You have the right to revoke that authorization in writing unless we have taken any action in reliance on the authorization.
 There will be certain uses and disclosures of your personal health information for which we will always obtain a prior authorization and these include:

 - Marketing Communications: Unless the communication is made directly to you in person, is simply a promotional gift of nominal value, is a prescription refill reminder, general health or wellness information, or a communication about health related products or services that we offer or that are directly related to your treatment.

 - Most Sales of your personal health information unless for treatment or payment purposes or as required by law.

 - Psychotherapy Notes: Unless otherwise permitted or required by law.